 Replacing or repairing caulk can be a difficult task, so it is best to have a tuckpointing professional complete the job unless you have knowledge of the work involved.
 We are located in Palatine and service the entire Chicago metropolitan area, and we know the importance of caulking your building to keep out leaks and drafts.
 We are professional and experienced and make use of a variety of sealant products depending on your particular needs.
 Polyurethane, silicone, and other types of caulk are used to form a waterproof barrier to all joints to prevent leakage and drafts.

-For any questions regarding chimney repair or restoration please call contact us today or call 312-329-0750.
-They have over 50 years of experience working on large, industrial size chimneys and know what it takes to keep your business safe and your chimney functioning at its very best.
+For any specific questions regarding caulking repair or replacement please call Arrow Masonry today at (312) 329-0750.
+Arrow has over 50 years of experience working on large, industrial buildings or smaller homes and knows what it takes to keep your structure looking and functioning at top efficiency.

 In the world of modern architecture, there are few more impressive looking buildings than a stately home residence or a large office complex built of bricks.
 A structure erected with bricks presents itself as solid and strong, is aesthetically pleasing and exudes a sense of class and style to any neighborhood.
 However, despite its well-deserved reputation of being solid and extremely durable, brickwork can and will fail if it is not maintained properly or is mistreated.
 This is especially true if the brick is over 100 years old.
 Additionally, repairs made using inappropriate cement mortars, among other things, can result in the breakdown of your brick structure.